Olethreutinae

 (NCBI-index: 82600)

 The Codling Moth (Cydia pomonella), also called Apple Leafroller, has a grey forewing with thin brownish transverse lines.
-On the outside, this leafroller has a coppery or gold-colored eye with a triangular black stripe in the center.
+On the outside, this leafroller has a coppery or gold-coloured eye with a triangular black stripe in the centre.
 The Codling Moth is responsible for the worm-eaten in apples and pears.
-That is why the apples on the fruit tree in my garden often have these weird spots in them.
-The flying time is in one sometimes two generations from May to October and the wingspan is 14-22mm.
+That is why the apples on the fruit tree in my garden often have these weird spots.
+The flying time is sometimes two generations from May to October, and the wingspan is 14-22mm.
 The caterpillars feed on the fruits of apple, quince, pear, and other wild and cultivated fruits.
 Host plant: Apple and Pear.
 Dutch name: Fruitmot.
 Frisian name:

 Flying period: